-- 43.1 PSP Life Coaches must participate in a basic certification provided by the state IL Program Manager.
-Training covers independent living policies, ACLSA and other requirements of the program. - 43.2 PSP Life Coaches must attend at least one county/regional/state IL training, meeting or workshop quarterly.
+- Teach youth to plan and prepare balanced meals for themselves and their children. - Assisting the youth in securing mental and medical health assistance when necessary; and - Other activities and supports as defined by the ISP Parenting Preparation & Life Skills Plan. - 43.1 PSP Life Coaches must participate in a basic certification provided by the state GA RYSE/ILP Program Director.
+Training covers independent living policies, CLSA and other requirements of the program. - 43.2 PSP Life Coaches must attend at least one county/regional/state IL training, meeting or workshop quarterly.
 This requirement may also be met by meeting individually with the regional ILS (or DFCS Case Manager) to staff the youth. - 43.3 Life coaches must have a written plan for each youth and have at least weekly face-toface sessions.
 The Life Coach plan may be a separate document or incorporated into the PSP ISP/ Parenting Preparation & Life Skills Plan.
-Every youth's file should have case notes that accurately portray the services, treatment, parenting and life skills received in the home. - 43.4 At a minimum, Life Coaches should document at least two efforts weekly that record the youth's engagement in Parenting Preparation & Life Skills Plan goals.

-- 43.5 Provider will assign a Life Coach to each youth in the program.
-The ratio of Life Coaches to youth is no more than 1:16. - 43.6 Based on assessments, individual sessions, and contacts with educational and other relevant providers, Life Coaches should link the residents with services in the community to enable them to meet Individual Service Plan (ISP) goals.
+Every youth's file should have case notes that accurately portray the services, treatment, parenting and life skills received in the home. - 43.4 At a minimum, Life Coaches should document at least two efforts weekly that record the youth's engagement in Parenting Preparation & Life Skills Plan goals. - 43.5 Provider will assign a Life Coach to each youth in the program.
+The ratio of Life Coaches to youth is no more than 1:16 (which also includes any children the youth may have in their care). - 43.6 Based on assessments, individual sessions, and contacts with educational and other relevant providers, Life Coaches should link the residents with services in the community to enable them to meet Individualized Service Plan (ISP) goals.
 All linkages to services should be documented in the resident's file. - 43.7 Provider and youth must develop and implement a parenting contract within 48 hours from the date of admission.
-Parenting contract must establish clear roles and responsibilities related to caring for the youth's child. - 43.8 Parenting youth should be given a choice regarding child care located around the area.
+The parenting contract must establish clear roles and responsibilities related to caring for the youth's child. - 43.8 Parenting youth should be given a choice regarding child care located around the area.
 The provider will provide information regarding Georgia Child Care and Parent Services (GACAPS) and ensure that the youth have a clear understanding of the program.